VR-25/acc/README.md

 # WARNINGS

+# Do not edit this in Windows Notepad, ever!
+# It replaces LF (Linux/Unix) with CRLF (Windows) line endings.

 # As seen above, whatever is null can be null.
 # Nullifying values that should not be null causes nasty errors.
 # However, doing so with "--set var=" restores the default value of "var".
 # In other words, for regular users, "--set" is safer than modifying the config file directly.

-# Do NOT feel like you must configure everything!
+# Do not feel like you must configure everything!
-# If you don't know EXACTLY how to and why you want to do it, it's a very dumb idea.
+# Do not change what you don't understand.
-# Help is always available, from multiple sources - plus, you don't have to pay a penny for it.
+# Help is always available, from multiple sources - besides, I don't charge a penny for it.

+# NOTES

+# The daemon does not have to be restarted after making changes to this file - unless one of the changes is charging_switch and the following logical condition is true: not_charging AND capacity >= resume_capacity.

+# If charging_switch is changed with --set (e.g., -ss, -s s="...", --set charging_switch="..."), accd is restarted automatically, according to the aforementioned condition.

-# BASIC CONFIG EXPLANATION
+# BASICS

 # capacity=(shutdown_capacity cooldown_capacity resume_capacity pause_capacity capacity_freeze2)

-# temperature=(cooldown_temp max_temp max_temp_pause)
+# temperature=(cooldown_temp max_temp max_temp_pause shutdown_temp)

 # cooldownRatio=(cooldown_charge cooldown_pause)